matrix-org/matrix-spec/content/rooms/fragments/v2-state-res.md

 1. Select the set *X* of all *power events* that appear in the *full conflicted set*.
 For each such power event *P*, enlarge *X* by adding the events in the auth chain of *P* which also belong to the full conflicted set.
-Sort $X$ into a list using the *reverse topological power ordering*.
+Sort *X* into a list using the *reverse topological power ordering*.
 2. Apply the *iterative auth checks algorithm*, starting from the *unconflicted state map*, to the list of events from the previous